-We considered keeping additional copies of data in DRAM, but this would be very expensive, since DRAM accounts for at least half of total system cost even without replication.
-In addition, replication in DRAM would not solve the durability problem, since all of the DRAM copies could be lost in a datacenter power outage.
-Replication in DRAM could improve throughput for frequently accessed objects, but it would require additional mechanisms to keep the replicas consistent, especially if writes can be processed at any replica.
-We expect that RAMCloud's throughput for a single copy will be high enough to make replication in DRAM unnecessary except in a small number of cases, and we leave it up to applications to handle these situations.
+We considered keeping additional copies of data in DRAM, but this would be very expensive (DRAM accounts for at least half of total system cost even without replication) and it would not solve the durability problem, since all of the DRAM copies could be lost in a datacenter power outage.
+Replication in DRAM could improve throughput for frequently accessed objects, but it would require additional mechanism to keep the replicas consistent, especially if writes can be processed at any replica.
+We assume that RAMCloud's throughput for a single copy will be high enough to make replication in DRAM unnecessary except in a few extreme cases, and that these cases can be handled at application level.